 - 4.1.3.1 When an instrument comes into the lab, document on the certification checklist at a minimum (BrALC Portable Instrument Recertification), the identity of the instrument being evaluated by its serial number, the ownership agency, the date of evaluation. - 4.1.3.2 Using wet bath alcohol simulators, prepare three premixed alcohol simulator solutions for testing.
-Use the approximate 0.040, 0.080, and 0.200 levels. - 4.1.3.2.1 Heat the solutions for approximately 15 minutes to a temperature of 34 ° C (+/- 0.5 °C).
-The lid of the simulator should fee a warm as the jar of the simulator before proceeding. - 4.1.3.2.2 Provide a steady breath through the simulator and analyze a duplicate sample of the solution at each level.
-The breath should be approximately 4 seconds and should continue through the sampling of the alcohol vapor. - 4.1.3.2.3 Acceptance criteria for the samples at each level are +/- 5% of the target value or 0.004 whichever is greater.
+Use the approximate 0.040, 0.080, and 0.200 levels. - 4.1.3.2.1 Heat the solutions for approximately 15 minutes to a temperature of 34 ° C (+/-0.5 °C).
+The lid of the simulator should feel as warm as the jar of the simulator before proceeding. - 4.1.3.2.2 Provide a steady breath through the simulator and analyze a duplicate sample of the solution at each level.
+The breath should be approximately 4 seconds and should continue through the sampling of the alcohol vapor. - 4.1.3.2.3 Acceptance criteria for the samples at each level are +/-5% of the target value or 0.004 whichever is greater.
 Duplicate samples need to be within 5% or 0.004 of each other, whichever is greater, in order to be acceptable. - 4.1.3.2.3.1 Failure to meet the acceptance criteria may require the instrument to be adjusted in order to pass its re-certification. - 4.1.3.2.3.2 Failure at any individual sample/level allows the analyst to abort the certification process and proceed to section 4.3 to adjust the instrument and then attempt the re-certification process again. - 4.1.3.2.4 Using a wet bath simulator filled with the Acetone/Water mixture take a sample of the vapor from the acetone/water solution.
-Results must be 0.000. - 4.1.3.3 At the discretion of the analyst, section 4.1.3.2 may be replaced with a gain check using a ~ 0.100 lever solution and/or adjustment.
-An example of when this would be applicable would be if the instrument is submitted with a detailed history/log of failed performance verifications. - 4.1.3.3.1 Heat the solution for approximately 15 minutes to a temperature of 34 ° C (+/- 0.5 °C).
-The lid of the simulator should feel as warm as the jar of the simulator before proceeding. - 4.1.3.3.2 Using the ZOC program, use the 'set gain' function and take a sample of the 0.100 simulator vapor with the instrument. - 4.1.3.3.3 If the instrument fails its gain adjustment, it must be sent back to the agency with a notation in the comment section that the fuel cell needs to be replaced.
+Results must be 0.000. - 4.1.3.3 At the discretion of the analyst, section 4.1.3.2 may be replaced with a gain check using a $\sim 0.100$ level solution and/or adjustment.
+An example of when this would be applicable would be if the instrument is submitted with a detailed history/log of failed performance verifications. - 4.1.3.3.1 Heat the solution for approximately 15 minutes to a temperature of 34 ° C (+/-0.5 °C).
+The lid of the simulator should feel as warm as the jar of the simulator before proceeding. - 4.1.3.3.2 Using the ZOC program, use the 'set gain' function and take a sample of the 0.100 simulator vapor with the instrument. - 4.1.3.3.3 If the instruments gain check returns a value as 'not adjustable', it must be sent back to the agency with a notation in the comment section that the fuel cell needs to be replaced if/when the instrument fails future performance verifications.

-Breath Alcohol Analytical Methods Analytical Method #2: Portable Instrument Certification Revision 4 Issue Date: 06/06/2017 Issuing Authority: Quality Manager
+Breath Alcohol Analytical Methods Analytical Method #2: Portable Instrument Certification

+Revision 7 Issue Date: 01/07/2019 Page 13 of 46 Issuing Authority: Quality Manager

-Page 11 of 40 Issu All printed copies are uncontrolled NOTE: a failed gain check/adjustment does not mean results obtained from the instrument are invalid.
-A failed gain check indicates that the fuel cell is nearing the end of its lifecycle and its signal/response ratio is beyond the scope of adjustment.
+NOTE: a non-adjustable gain check does not mean results obtained from the instrument are invalid.
+A non-adjustable gain check indicates that the fuel cell is nearing the end of its lifecycle and its signal/response ratio is beyond the scope of adjustment.